EpiJavascript/back/README.md

 ## About The Project

-Recration of a discord web application
+Recration of a discord web application.

-Api of the [front](https://github.com/EpiJavascript/front) project
+Api of the [front](https://github.com/EpiJavascript/front) project.

 ### Built With